lambda-feedback/user-documentation/docs/releases/status.md

 10:45am revert complete after efforts to implement a fix failed.

-The issue was related to the auth URL differing from the app URL.
+The issue was related to blocked thrid-party cookies being on some browsers.
 A fix was developed to push the next day.

 Wednesday 6th November